Adler Group – Investor warns: “Shareholders face a total loss like Wirecard” – Economy

 And he sees clear parallels: “The Adler shareholders are threatened with total loss, as in the Wirecard case, they are being duped,” says Perring to BILD.

-• In the case of the Adler Group, the auditing company KPMG wrote a so-called refusal note on the balance sheet on Saturday, pointing out that it could not fully understand certain transactions at the company because it was withholding emails.
+• In the case of the Adler Group, the auditing company KPMG wrote a so-called refusal note on the balance sheet on Saturday, pointing out that it might not fully understand certain transactions at the company because it was withholding emails.

 Company almost hit the wall

 • Even with the controversial balance sheet, the company only narrowly missed total failure.
-If the figures had only been published five hours later, creditors could have pulled the plug and immediately reclaimed 4.4 billion euros.
+If the figures had only been published five hours later, creditors might have pulled the plug and immediately reclaimed 4.4 billion euros.

 “The company would have hit the wall,” admitted CEO Stefan Kirsten, who also explains why the auditors were not yet allowed to see the thousands of documents and emphasized that the balance sheet had also been checked in this way.